DenicaAtanasova/CHE/README.md

 ### :mortar_board: Cooperatives
 Organized by a group of families with similar philosophies.
-Cooperatives have their custom features like: information, grade and address, which makes enables parents to search for the most appropriete one to join in.
+Cooperatives have their custom features like: information, grade and address, which enables parents to search for the most appropriete one to join.

 ### :information_desk_person: Teachers
 Registered professionalists with the required education, skills, motivation and attitude, who can be contacted and hired.